Mitochondria are the key to energy and health:

 If you have a fatiguing illness, any chronic illness or are growing older, by definition, you have “ailing” mitochondria!
 Further, if your doctor isn’t changing your diet and recommending supplements, you are not receiving adequate treatment.
 If I were to pick certain supplements to improve mitochondria, it would include ALC, ALA, and PQQ coupled with a ketogenic diet.
 Also, why not do the cold blast, right?
 If you cannot “do” HIIT, please get out and walk your dog each day.
 If you need help, I’m a concierge doctor of functional medicine and I’d be glad to get you well again.

-3/18 Update: Studies are increasingly showing that mitochondrial illnesses are fueled by oxidative stress; implicating the use of antioxidant such as natural vitamin E and NAC (the precursor to glutathione) as additional treatment considerations.
+3/18 Update: Studies are increasingly showing that mitochondrial illnesses are fueled by oxidative stress; implicating the use of antioxidants such as natural vitamin E and NAC (the precursor to glutathione) as additional treatment considerations.
 (1)

 (1) Molecular Genetics and Metabolism, 2018; DOI: 10.1016/j.ymgme.2018.02.013